novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-118.md

 ‘Sigh….’

-At times like this, the person who came to mind was Son Jung-ui.
+At times like this, the person who came to mind was Son Jung-yi.

 He was Ito’s closest friend, and no matter how successful he was, he would never refuse a dinner request from Ito.

 * * *

-The next day, such an occasion was arranged for lunch, and Son Jung-ui, after observing Ito’s expression for a while, smiled and said,
+The next day, such an occasion was arranged for lunch, and Son Jung-yi, after observing Ito’s expression for a while, smiled and said,

 “They said no?”